juliaDooby/Trello/README.md

 ### Development:

-* Function of ToDO list
+* Function of To-Do list
 ---

 ### Technologies Used: